mui/material-ui/docs/src/pages/getting-started/installation/installation.md

 ⚠️ The UMD links are using the `latest` tag to point to the latest version of the library.
 This pointer is **unstable**, it shifts as we release new versions.
 You should consider pointing to a specific version, such as [v4.4.0](https://unpkg.com/@material-ui/core@4.4.0/umd/material-ui.development.js).

+## Automatic config tool

+You can set up a new React project with Material-UI preconfigured at [createapp.dev](https://createapp.dev)